RODea-L00203120/IaC_Lab_1_CloudFormation/Documentation/Planning/PlanOfAction.md

 ## Next Steps:

-Test rino-tutorial template in SAM environment - evaluate functionality and expand.
-Target one of the following:
+Having complete the AWS_Powertools_Lambda_Tutorial and the rino_dev tutorial (insert links):

-security, scalability, functionality, reliability, maintainability etc.
+- Combine the API request feature of the rino dev example with powertools - the build in event handler can achieve a similar function

-Test in SAM environment - screenshot, deploy and screenshot.
+- Investigate improvements in terms of functionality, reliability, visibility, security etc.

-Create SAM - set-up tutorial document.
+    - Decide on an are to focus on and improve.